n0guera/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-In this project I'm gonna make a simple Rock, Paper, Scissors game, browser-based.
+In this project I made a simple Rock, Paper, Scissors game, only playable via the browser's console.

+Some things to add later:
+-A GUI
+-Colors
+-Some animations